WilJonze/Portfolio/README.md

    - I certainty hope I've completed this one.

 - [x] Fully formed website with Header Footer and Body Sections
-   - admittedly I did not have a header or footer section until reading the Project Requirements doc for the 10th time.
+   - Admittedly I did not have a header or footer section until reading the Project Requirements doc for the 10th time.
 You live and learn I suppose.

 - [x] Best Effort at Semantic HTML
    - VScode does make the easy with lines that pair elements.
 Upon committing the final version of the project I made sure to clean up any white space I deemed unnecessary.

-- [x] Project used either flexbox or grid for page layout -Achieved primarily through flexbox.
+- [x] Project used either flexbox or grid for page layout
+   - Achieved primarily through flexbox.

 - [x] Best effort to be accessible
    - Using Lighthouse from the Chrome inspector, the page received a score of 86 in accessibility.